-FA aims at conducting data analytics tasks based on the federated data held by multiple clients with privacy preservation.
-The fundamental principle of FA to realize privacy preservation is that the raw data held by the clients are not transmitted and exposed.
-In practice, the prevention of raw data exposure is not sufficient to realize a formal privacy guarantee, and extra privatization mechanisms are usually applied in FA for the formal privacy guarantee. \blue{Since FA and FL are two variations of the federated computing paradigm, they shares the identical abstrative arcfhitecture and workflow, which is defined in the federated computation paradigm.} As is demonstrated in Fig. \ref{fig_FAarchitecture}, the typical architecture of FA (server-client model) includes a server, which is hosting a data analytics tasks, and multiple clients, which would like to contribute their personal data to the data analytics task but require privacy preservation on their data.
 The right part of Fig. \ref{fig_FAarchitecture} demonstrates the steps of one-shot and iterative FA systems.
 In the FA workflow, the clients are in charge of a part of the data analytics task.
-They receive the computation model from the server, and perform local computation based on the received computation model and the client's local data.
-The result of local computation, which is termed as ``insight'' in this survey, is uploaded to the server, where the insights are processed by privatization mechanisms to realize privacy preservation.
+They receive the computation model from the server and perform local computation based on the received computation model and the client's local data.
+The result of local computation, which is termed ``insight'' in this survey, is uploaded to the server, where the insights are processed by privatization mechanisms to realize privacy preservation.
 The server aggregates the received insights with a dedicated aggregation algorithm.
 The aggregation output may be directly the results of the data analytics task when the FA algorithm is one-shot.
 When the algorithm is iterative, the aggregation result updates the computation model, and the data analytics results are derived after many rounds of model distribution, local computation, insight upload, and insight aggregation.

-\blue{As is mentioned above, the same architecture and workflow of FA is also adopt by many classical FL systems.
-However, it worth to be emphasized that FA and FL differs a lot when the abstrative architecture and workflow are implemented into specific algorithms and programs.
-FL and FA performs different computations on the client side, deriving different structures of insights, and are eventually aggregated by server in different ways.
-The difference in downstream task also affects the abstractive workflow of FA and FL.
-For example, one shot schemes (\eg those with only iterations) are much more common in FA than FL, because they are suitable in deriving simple statistics form client data.
-More discussions and comparisons are present in the following Section \ref{subsec_overview_comparison}.}
+As mentioned above, the same architecture and workflow of FA is also adopted by many classical FL systems.
+However, it worth to be emphasizing that FA and FL differ a lot when the abstractive architecture and workflow are implemented into specific algorithms and programs.
+FL and FA perform different computations on the client side, deriving different structures of insights, and are eventually aggregated by the server in different ways.
+The difference in downstream tasks also affects the abstractive workflow of FA and FL.
+For example, one-shot schemes (\eg those with only iterations) are much more common in FA than FL, because they are suitable for deriving simple statistics from client data.
+More discussions and comparisons are present in the following Section \ref{subsec_overview_comparison}.